 With over 20 years of experience, Sara Groves is a veteran singer-songwriter and recording artist with a passion for justice.
 Since 2005, she has been an artist advocate with International Justice Mission, a global organization that works to protect people living in poverty from violence.
 At home in Minnesota, Sara and her husband, Troy, run a unique community art center, Art House North, out of the 110-year-old church where Sara recorded her last two of 15 albums—Abide With Me, a collection of hymns, and Joy of Every Longing Heart (Christmas).
 Troy and Sara live in St. Paul with their three children: Kirby, Toby, and Ruby.

 Becky Svendsen Harbaugh first joined HOPE as an intern in 2007 after graduating from Grove City College, where she studied psychology and Christian thought.
-She rejoined the team a few months later as a grant writer on the development team.
-Her tenure has included leading teams responsible for grant management, donor communication, brand management, and promotions.
+She rejoined the team a few months later as a grant writer.
+Her tenure at HOPE has included leading teams responsible for grant management, donor communication, brand management, and promotions.
 In 2020, she assumed the role of director of marketing.

 Becky is passionate about sharing the stories of men and women overcoming poverty, isolation, and hopelessness.
 She has traveled extensively to meet and learn from those HOPE serves and embraced opportunities to welcome global neighbors closer to home as a volunteer aiding refugees in the resettlement process.
-Becky also actively volunteers with her church and serves on the board of Lititz Christian School, where she helps equip the local church to show Christ’s love to the world around them.
-Becky and her husband, Luke, live in Lancaster, PA.
+Becky also actively volunteers with her church, where her husband serves as a pastor.
+She and her husband, Luke, live in Lancaster, Pennsylvania.

 A serial entrepreneur since childhood, Mel is the mother of two boys and married to David, her business partner and fellow entrepreneur.
 She holds an undergraduate degree in intercultural studies from John Brown University and is completing her MBA.